 1. What type of walls are there?

-What kind of walls separate my unit from the next?
 All things being equal, thick concrete walls are great for sound control.
 Plaster walls are also good for sound control.

 If not concrete or plaster, are the walls built with sound control in mind?